JirkaDellOro/EIA2-Inverted/X01_Appendix/Code/L12_Addition/eiaSteroids/README.md

 - [draw.io](https://www.draw.io/)

 ## Notice
 eiaSteroids was created by Prof. Jirka Dell'Oro-Friedl at the HFU in 2020.
-Please contact me for questions at del@hs-furtwangen.de
+If you have any questions, please contact me at del@hs-furtwangen.de

+<p style="page-break-after:always;"></p>

 # Design Documentation
 The following documentation is a compilation of the finalized UML-diagrams created during the design, the production and the documentation of eiaSteroids.
 The first drafts where created with draw.io, the second draft by hand during the video shootings for the online course.
 Scans of the handmade diagrams can be found in the online course.